Pelvic Congestion Syndrome

 Alleged symptoms are variable and bear little relationship to the apparent severity of the condition.
 Symptoms are attributed to blood

-vessels ischemia, slow drainage and blood stasis, ischemia of organs being drained and release of pain mediators.
+vessels ischaemia, slow drainage and blood stasis, ischaemia of organs being drained and release of pain mediators.
 Pain usually follows increased intra-abdominal pressure.
-It is worse while sitting or standing and lifting and could be relieved by lying down.
-It could as well present with postcoital pain which could last for hours or days.
-It is predominantly on one side but could be bilateral.
+It is worse while sitting, standing and lifting but may be relieved by lying down.
+It may as well present with postcoital pain which may last for hours or days.
+It is predominantly on one side but can be bilateral.
 It is occasionally associated with varicose veins in the thighs, buttocks region and vagina.
 The spectrum of symptoms includes :

 • Dull pelvic ache with occasional episodes of sharp pains.